DanKirichok/NationalParkInfoKiosk/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Make sure you have the following tools installed first

 Python3
 ```